bacadra/pulsar-linter-ruff/README.md

 # linter-ruff

-The package is wrapper around Python linter called [ruff](https://github.com/astral-sh/ruff).
+A wrapper around Python linter called [ruff](https://github.com/astral-sh/ruff).
 Package used [linter](https://github.com/steelbrain/linter) top-level API to visualize errors and other types of messages with ease.

 ## Installation